Uint322/Ai-Bot-discord-Nodejs/README.md

 # Nodejs-Discord-bot
-If you are coding on replit
+If you are coding on replit :
+Follow of all these instruction

 environment variables:
 1.TOKEN(enter you're bot token)